agrawal-yatin/book-library/README.md

    - All books are displayed on the main page.

 3. **Filter Books**
+   - Use the input box menu to filter books by Author Name or Title.
    - Use the dropdown menu to filter books by their status (Read/Unread).
+   - To reset the library to its orignal state, clear input box and click "Filter / Reset" button.

 4. **Update Book Status**
    - Click the “Mark Read” or “Mark Unread” button next to a book to update its status.